Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a key requirement for a successful service level agreement?
+### Which is a key requirement for a successful Service Level Agreement?

 - [ ] It should be written in legal language.
 - [x] It should be simply written and easy to understand.